GetPageSpeed/nginx-extras-docs/docs/index.md

     sudo yum -y install https://extras.getpagespeed.com/release-latest.rpm

+This is all that is needed for most distros.
+Some distros require explicitly enabling the EPEL repository as well:

+#### For CentOS 7:

+    sudo yum -y install epel-release

+#### For AmazonLinux 2:

+    sudo amazon-linux-extras install epel

 Once the repository configuration is installed, <a href="https://www.getpagespeed.com/repo-subscribe">activate your subscription to the GetPageSpeed repository</a>.

 Subscribed?
 Proceed with installing the modules to build your ultimate high-performance web stack.